coq/coq/doc/sphinx/proofs/writing-proofs/equality.rst

    has to check that two distinct applied constants are convertible.
    See Section :ref:`conversion-rules`.

+   In the particular case where the constants refer to primitive projections, a :token:`!` can be used to make the compatibility constants opaque, while by default the projection themselves are made opaque and the compatibility constants always remain transparent.
+This mechanism is only intended for debugging purposes.

 .. cmd:: Transparent {? ! } {+ @reference }

    The opposite of :cmd:`Opaque`, it marks the specified constants